 “No, you don’t have to worry about that—she’s still living tenaciously.”

 “Uhh, my mother broke it off with her husband when she first left.
 So–” For a moment, her eyes wandered about in the air for some reason, then she emphatically repeated herself.
 “SO—I’m not of much use to the Endeavour clan.
-If for any reason you wanted to pair up with a man with a clean background from somewhere else, Terra-san, you’d definitely receive aid from the clan, which is not something I’m able to offer.
+If for any reason you wanted to pair up with a man with a clean background from somewhere else, Terra-san, you’d definitely receive assistance from the clan.
+That's not something I’m able to offer.
 That’s... my only flaw.
-I’m speaking frankly now.”
+I’m being transparent with you now.”

 “Ahh.
-Oh, but I’m happy that you’re being frank, Die-san.”
-She got the feeling that the conversation had jumped tracks a bit, but she grinned.
-“But well, I see you’re giving that some consideration, since marriage between two women isn’t possible.”
+Oh, but I’m happy you’re being transparent, Die-san.”
+She had a feeling the conversation just jumped tracks a bit, but she grinned.
+“But well, I see you’re giving that some consideration, since marriage between two women isn’t a possibility.”

 “...Yeah.”
 Diode slowly nodded in response.

 Every time Terra learned something about Diode, a new question came to mind.
-Terra leveled a stare at her.
-So.. she lived with her mother in the Tsunami Search… and as the name implied, that was a ship that sails within FBB’s atmosphere, observing the weather and collecting information about besshu schools.
-It sounded very different from life on a base ship.
-What kind of life had it been?
-9500 hours of cruising time was indeed odd for an 18-year-old, but how did they make their money?
+Terra leveled her stare at her.
+So.. she lived with her mother in the Tsunami Search... and the name implies she was on a ship sailing around FBB’s atmosphere to observe the weather and study besshu schools.
+That sounds a lot different from life on a base ship.
+What was that life like?
+9500 hours of cruising time is indeed odd for an 18-year-old, but how did they make their money?

 “Oh, yes, of course,” Terra replied.

 “The truth is,” the girl started again as Terra listened carefully.
 “I approached the Jack-of-All-Trades and the Pollux during this Bow Awow, too.
-Trying to find somewhere to fly as a twister.”
+I was trying to find somewhere that would let me fly as a twister.”

 “Really?”
 Terra’s interest was piqued.
 “So, how did it go over there?”

 “Back at the Trades’ I was arrested on suspicion of fraud.
-At the Pollux’s I was diagnosed with an emaciation disorder and ended up being placed in a pregnancy encouragement program.”
+The Pollux diagnosed me with an emaciation disorder and ended up placing me in a pregnancy encouragement program.”

 “Arrested?!”
-That word had astonished Terra, but the ones that followed caused her to jump out of her chair.
+That word was astonishing enough for Terra, but the ones that followed caused her to jump out of her chair.
 “E-emaciation?
 Program?
 What are those?”

 “The fraud charge was because they suspected my cruise logs were falsified.
 9500 hours was too much.
 It was very difficult to prove my innocence.”
 Making a pained face, Diode continued, “In the pregnancy encouragement program, they put young women under all-day surveillance and give them as many calories as possible to maintain their health.
 It’s a public program to make the best bodies for producing children.
 Anyway, it seems the Pollux have a special interest in animal breeding.”